Miroslav Božok

-Miroslav Božok (born 6 March 1984) is a Slovak footballer who plays as a midfielder.
+Miroslav Božok (born 19 October 1984) is a Slovak footballer who plays as a midfielder for OŠK Lisková.

 Club career

 Božok began his career at MFK Zemplín Michalovce.
 In 2002, he moved to Senec to play for FC Senec team.
-A half a year later he joined MFK Ružomberok to play in the Slovak Superliga.
+A half a year later, he joined MFK Ružomberok to play in the Slovak Superliga.
 He won the Superliga championship and the Slovak Cup in 2005–06 season with MFK Ružomberok.

 In July 2011, he joined GKS Bełchatów on a two-year contract.

 In February 2013, he returned to MFK Zemplín Michalovce.

 International career

 He played for the Slovakia national under-18 football team in 2002.

-In 2002 and 2003 Božok played for the Slovakia national under-19 football team in UEFA European Under-19 Championship qualifying rounds.
+In 2002 and 2003, Božok played for the Slovakia national under-19 football team in UEFA European Under-19 Championship qualifying rounds.

-In 2006, he played 4 matches for the Slovakia national under-21 football team.
+In 2006, he made four appearances for the Slovakia national under-21 football team.